 Accreditation-provisional status does not ensure any subsequent accreditation status.
 As is true for other accredited programs, serious issues concerning the institution’s or program’s ability to demonstrate compliance with the Standards, at any point in the provisional process, may result in an adverse accreditation action.
 Programs that fail to achieve accreditation or have accreditation withdrawn may re-enter the provisional process at a later date.

-Institutional representatives first should read the accreditation Standards and all Provisional sections of the ARC-PA web site.
+Institutional representatives should first read the accreditation Standards and all Provisional sections of the ARC-PA web site.

 To initiate the provisional accreditation process, a representative of the proposed sponsoring institution must contact the ARC-PA to verify institutional eligibility.
-After determining the program’s eligibility, the ARC-PA provides the program information on the application process and timeline for consideration.
+After determining the program’s eligibility, the ARC-PA provides the program with information on the application process and timeline for consideration.

 The provisional accreditation review process includes a series of three site visits prior to subsequent commission reviews and accreditation action.